TimeTravelPenguin/TikzAutomata/README.md

   <img src="./images/dfsm_example.png" width=500px />

   Pre-requisite implementation would be auto-formatting for elements such as node directions and edge bend directions (unless somehow given).
-It may be incredibly difficult to construct something perfect; However, an imperfect model would suffice, but would require the user to make alterations.
+It may be incredibly difficult to construct something perfect; However, an imperfect model would suffice but would require the user to make alterations.